hawkkiller/atelier/PROPOSAL.md

 The key identifies a task lane within a ViewModel.
 Non-concurrent policies only coordinate invocations that use the same key, so those methods require one.
-While a lane is active, a key must not be reused with another policy or result type.
+While a lane is active, a key must not be reused with another lane-owning policy (`sequential`, `droppable`, or `restartable`).
+Concurrent invocations may coexist with an owned lane because keys are metadata for that policy; all task methods use `Future<void>` and have no result-type collision.

 The executor methods map to the policies represented by: